Skip to main content

 Ship

-Read imageforge.json inside your app for dimensions, blurDataURL, and deterministic output paths.
+Read imageforge.json inside your app for dimensions, blurDataURL, and stable output paths.

 {